ghatesudi/MindMeetsMachines/C01/Systemic Lupus Erythematous (SLE).md

-# C01 Systemic Lupus Erythematosus
+C01 Systemic Lupus Erythematosus

-Build a concept set for *Systemic Lupus Erythematosus — systemic form* that captures current, clinically active disease for use in a prevalent SLE phenotype supporting comparative-effectiveness work.
-The concept set must reflect explicit systemic SLE diagnoses (including “SLE with organ involvement”) and avoid ambiguous or historical labels.
-The motivating question is generalized as: among patients with prevalent systemic SLE, what are 12-month outcomes (e.g., steroid burden, inadequate response) after initiating *Drug A* versus *Drug B*?
+Build a concept set for Systemic Lupus Erythematosus — systemic form that captures current, clinically active disease for use in a phenotype for clinically active, prevalent SLE supporting comparative-effectiveness work.
+The concept set must reflect explicit systemic SLE diagnoses (including “SLE with organ involvement”).
+The motivating question is generalized as: among patients with active systemic SLE, what are 12-month outcomes (e.g., steroid burden, inadequate response) after initiating Drug A versus Drug B?

+Clinical case definition: A chronic, systemic autoimmune disease characterized by multisystem involvement and immunologic abnormalities consistent with SLE (e.g., anti-dsDNA and/or anti-Sm antibodies, hypocomplementemia).
+In routine care, SLE is managed primarily by rheumatology and treated with antimalarials, immunosuppressants, biologics, and judicious glucocorticoids.

+Diagnostic Criteria (for context; not encoded in this concept set) Serology: ANA (entry), anti-dsDNA and/or anti-Sm positivity; low C3/C4.
+Organ involvement: renal (proteinuria, biopsy-proven LN), hematologic, mucocutaneous, musculoskeletal, neuropsychiatric, serositis.
+Classification frameworks (e.g., 2019 EULAR/ACR) inform measurement concept sets but are not used to gate diagnosis codes here.

+Presentation & Course Relapsing-remitting with flares and remissions; severity ranges from mild mucocutaneous/arthralgia to life-threatening organ disease (e.g., nephritis).
+Long-term morbidity strongly influenced by cumulative glucocorticoid exposure.

+Common Treatments/Management Hydroxychloroquine, azathioprine, mycophenolate, methotrexate, cyclophosphamide; calcineurin inhibitors (e.g., tacrolimus; voclosporin for LN); biologics (belimumab, anifrolumab); off-label rituximab; systemic glucocorticoids (oral and pulse).
+These support phenotype confirmation but are not part of this diagnosis concept set.
-# Clinical Scope
+Clinical Scope and Granularity:

-* **Disease entity:** Chronic, systemic autoimmune disease with relapsing–remitting course; typical features include mucocutaneous, musculoskeletal, hematologic, renal, neuropsychiatric, and serosal involvement, with immunologic abnormalities consistent with SLE.
+Disease entity: Chronic, systemic autoimmune disease with relapsing–remitting course; typical features include mucocutaneous, musculoskeletal, hematologic, renal, neuropsychiatric, and serosal involvement, with immunologic abnormalities consistent with SLE.
-* **Temporality:** **Prevalent/current** systemic SLE only; historical disease alone is out of scope.
+Temporality: The phenotype should identify patients with currently active systemic SLE.
+Both newly diagnosed (incident) and existing (prevalent) cases are in scope, provided there is evidence of disease activity.
+Historical disease in remission is out of scope.
-* **Severity & acuity:** All severities—from mild to life-threatening organ disease—are in scope when the diagnosis explicitly denotes systemic SLE.
+Severity & acuity: All severities —from mild to life-threatening organ disease—are in scope when the diagnosis explicitly denotes active systemic SLE.
-* **Manifestations:** Include when organ/system involvement is **explicitly linked** to SLE (e.g., “SLE with nephritis,” “SLE with cerebritis”).
-Organ-specific terms without SLE linkage are insufficient.
+Manifestations: organ/system involvement that is linked to SLE
-* **Etiology:** Primary systemic SLE only; exclude drug-induced and neonatal forms.
-* **Population:** Age-inclusive (pediatric and adult).
-Pregnancy does not restrict inclusion if systemic SLE is diagnosed.
-* **Ambiguity tolerance:** Prefer **explicit, specific terminology** (“systemic lupus erythematosus,” “SLE with …”) over broad or ambiguous “lupus” labels.

-# Boundaries & Assumptions

-* Exclude documentation of **past history**, **screening**, **suspected/rule-out**, or **remission-only** status.
-* Exclude purely administrative/problem-status qualifiers without a concurrent systemic SLE diagnosis.
-* Restrict to **explicit diagnostic terms** that unambiguously denote systemic SLE.
-* Exclude cutaneous-only lupus, drug-induced lupus, neonatal lupus, and isolated antiphospholipid/lupus anticoagulant without SLE.
-* Exclude non-SLE entities containing “lupus” (e.g., lupus vulgaris).
+Etiology: Primary systemic SLE only; other etiology (for example drug induced is not within the scope)
+Population: adult (18 and above) .

-# Related or differential conditions that may coexist but are not sufficient for inclusion
+Related, differential or comorbid conditions that are not sufficient for inclusion.

-* Cutaneous lupus erythematosus (discoid, subacute cutaneous) without systemic SLE.
+Cutaneous lupus erythematosus (discoid, subacute cutaneous) without systemic SLE.
-* Drug-induced lupus; neonatal lupus.
+Drug-induced lupus; neonatal lupus.
-* Antiphospholipid syndrome without SLE.
+Antiphospholipid syndrome without SLE.
-* Undifferentiated or mixed connective tissue disease; systemic sclerosis; dermatomyositis/polymyositis; Sjögren’s syndrome; rheumatoid arthritis.
+Undifferentiated or mixed connective tissue disease; systemic sclerosis; dermatomyositis/polymyositis; Sjögren’s syndrome; rheumatoid arthritis.
-* Organ-specific diagnoses (e.g., nephritis, serositis, cytopenias, CNS vasculitis) **without explicit SLE linkage**.
+Organ-specific diagnoses (e.g., nephritis, serositis, cytopenias, CNS vasculitis) without explicit SLE linkage.
-* Non-SLE “lupus” terms (e.g., lupus vulgaris).
+Non-SLE “lupus” such as lupus vulgaris). antiphospholipid syndrome (APS) without SLE.
+Fibromyalgia

-# Synonyms
+Synonyms

-* Systemic lupus erythematosus
+Systemic lupus erythematosus
-* SLE
+SLE
-* Systemic lupus
+Systemic lupus
-* Disseminated lupus erythematosus (historic)
+Disseminated lupus erythematosus (historic)
-* SLE with organ involvement (e.g., “SLE with nephritis”)
+SLE with organ involvement (e.g., “SLE with nephritis”)